Skip to content

 • How can we get them to take that action faster?

-Once you know how and why you've developed each piece of marketing content, you’ll need to decide what metrics to measure.
+Once you know how and why you’ve developed your content marketing, you’ll need to decide what metrics to measure.

 This will likely all boil down to your team’s efficiency and revenue.